KSOL: History

-The station at 98.9 was established in July 1, 1947 as KJBS-FM, the FM simulcast component of KJBS 1100 (now KFAX) by Julius Brunton & Sons, transmitting from the (still-existing) tower atop Clay Jones Apartments at 1250 Jones Street.
+The station at 98.9 was established on July 1, 1947, as KJBS-FM, the FM simulcast component of KJBS 1100 (now KFAX) by Julius Brunton & Sons, transmitting from the (still-existing) tower atop Clay Jones Apartments at 1250 Jones Street.
 It was the first FM station in the San Francisco area.
 As KJBS it had been a full-service station with news, weather, and sports programming, and served as a relay, interrupting programming overnight, to alert police and fire personnel to incidents, prior to the departments' own radio dispatch systems.
 The FM station was financially unsuccessful, and in 1953 it was sold to CBS.
 KCBS-FM had been operating with substantially lower power on 103.7 when it made the move to acquire this station.

 Under CBS it rebroadcast KCBS until 1968 when it began to use the syndicated CBS automated programming, "The Young Sound".
 Later, it produced its own locally originated rock programming.

 In September 1978, owner CBS wanted a still more powerful FM assignment, so they arranged a three-station swap that enabled them to be heard on a much stronger signal.
 KCBS-FM, their format and intellectual property moved to KEAR's 97.3 FM frequency, KMPX moved their big band and swing music format and callsign from 106.9 FM to 98.9 FM, and KEAR moved their Christian-based format from 97.3 FM to 106.9 FM.